DysfunctionWolf/LearningCenter/README.md

 # LearningCenter
-This will eventually be a tool to implement Computer based learning for companies
+This will eventually be a tool to implement training software for companies

 A license will be provided for use in the future.